-The Wangenheim Room
+The Wangenheim Collection

 The Wangenheim collection traces the history of book making and includes Egyptian papyrus, vellum manuscripts, lacquered palm leaf books from India, a bark codex, Chinese silk scrolls, and early handmade papers from Japan.
 Below is a sample of the rare items in the collection.
 For more on the Wangenheim collection, visit the Library's online catalog.